Privacy Notice and Cookie Policy

 What about other tracking technologies?

 When you visit our website or log in to your SETS account, we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
-We collect information about:
+We collect information about:- the pages you visit and how long you spend on each page

-• how you got to Revenue Scotland's websites
+- how you got to Revenue Scotland's websites

-• what you click on while you're visiting Revenue Scotland's websites.
+- what you click on while you're visiting Revenue Scotland's websites.

 The information we get from Google Analytics doesn’t allow us to identify anyone individually.
 For example, we never receive your name or address.
 We don’t make, and don’t allow Google to make, any attempt to find out the identities of people who visit our website